Updated June 2022

 - Compliance.
 Each of the Member and Crossref shall perform under this Agreement in compliance with all laws, rules, and regulations of any jurisdiction which is or may be applicable to its business and activities, including anti-corruption, copyright, privacy, and data protection laws, rules, and regulations.

 If you would like to apply to join please visit our membership page which describes the obligations and leads to an application form.
-Please contact our membership team with any questions.
+Please contact our membership specialist with any questions.